Mason Peatling

 Following an injury-plagued season that saw Illawarra finish with a 3-25 record, the Hawks looked for a fresh start under head coach Jacob Jackomas in his second year.
 With Perth moving on from Todd Blanchfield and covering part of his contract, Illawarra acquired him in a buyout.
 Young talents Biwali Bayles (via Sydney) and former Adelaide 36ers development player Lachlan Olbrich (via NCAA) were signed, along with Korean shooter Hyunjung Lee, brought in under the NBL’s ‘Asian player’ rule, and NBA prospect AJ Johnson under the NBL’s Next Stars Program.

 Peatling joined Illawarra on a two-year deal, signing as one of the hottest free agents in the league.
-Hawks GM Mat Campbell was thrilled to add Peatling to the roster, emphasizing the importance of his position and skillset.
+Hawks GM Mat Campbell was thrilled to add Peatling to the roster, emphasising the importance of his position and skillset.

 “The power forward position is crucial in this league, and Mason was one of the first names we identified when free agency began,” said Campbell.
 “Mason’s a competitor and a winner, and his best basketball is ahead of him.
 His skill set meets our roster’s needs, and we are excited to add him to our young and developing front line.”